MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-live/tools/tools.md

 ## Xbox Live Account Tool
 The [Xbox Live Account Tool](xbox-live-account-tool.md) is designed to help you set up existing test accounts for testing game scenarios.
 For example, you can use Xbox Live Account Tool to change an account's gamertag, or quickly add 1000 followers to an account's friends list.
 The tool is available via command-line as part of the [Development Tools](https://aka.ms/xboxliveuwptools) zip.

+## Config As Source
+[Config as Source](https://github.com/Microsoft/xbox-live-developer-tools/blob/master/CONFIGASSOURCE.md) is a suite of tools that Microsoft developed to accommodate advanced users, by providing officially supported tools and APIs for integrating into our configuration services.
+These Xbox Live services are normally configured for your title in Dev Center, including services ranging from leaderboards to achievements, to web services and relying parties.
+For many game developers, using Dev Center is sufficient.
+For advanced users, however, there is a desire to integrate common configuration tasks into their own processes and tools.
+Config as Source is intended to support these scenarios by providing command line tools and new APIs to support custom integration into your existing workflows and pipelines.